 There was a Kids Club and activities.
 He sat straight down and painted a wonderful Christmas Tree Candle Holder.
-He was so delighted with his efforts, and the assistant was patient, talented and friendly – and had great english.
+He was so delighted with his efforts, and the assistant was patient, talented and friendly – and had great English.

 We finished up with our art time, and went upstairs and enjoyed a great bubble bath.
 We had little sachets of bath crystals as well as bubble baths, so that soaked away any tiredness I had from the journey.
 Then it was time to dress up and go to dinner.

 The restaurants have won so many awards and these are displayed on the walls.
-We sat near the window and looked out at all the twinkling Christmas coloured lights outside.
+We sat near the window and looked out at all the twinkling Christmas colored lights outside.
 So enchanting after the lack of Christmas we had in many parts of Turkey.

 Our dinner was a real treat.
 Dimitar, The Service Manager of the restaurants had talked to me earlier and found out I was Australian, so as part of the courses they prepared for us, one was Kangaroo Steak.
 It was incredible!
-Eating kangaroo in Bulgaria – who would have imagined ?
+Eating kangaroo in Bulgaria – who would have imagined?
 (My Facebook friends were in awe that night when I posted the photographs too).

 Contented and full, we retired to our suite for the evening.
 I was glad there was wifi in the room so I could catch up on some of my travel writing – and the suite had two desk areas for me to work away from the noise and fun of the PS3.

 Next morning we woke and went downstairs to the lovely buffet breakfast.
 It had a full selection of European and UK style breakfast dishes – even baked beans!
-Personally I like the more traditional local breakfast foods including the fruit selection – nice and healthy.
+Personally, I like the more traditional local breakfast foods including the fruit selection – nice and healthy.

-At breakfast, all the staff greeted us warmly, and Takis, the Hotel Manager spoke to me personally and took time to converse with us both throughout our stay.
+At breakfast, all the staff greeted us warmly, and Takis, the Hotel Manager spoke to me personally and took the time to converse with us both throughout our stay.

 We were pretty excited to get to the snow after breakfast.
-The staff were so helpful at reception, with giving us all the information on the cost of passes for the gondola and lifts.
+The staff was so helpful at reception, with giving us all the information on the cost of passes for the gondola and lifts.

 We rented a great steerable toboggan on this day from the ski shop attached to the hotel.
 Here they had the latest ski equipment and accessories for all we needed for fun in the snow.
-I also rented some trousers, and organised to rent us both all the ski gear we needed – it was perfect.
+I also rented some trousers, and organized to rent us both all the ski gear we needed – it was perfect.
 Svetlana, the Ski Shop Manager was so friendly, professional, and nice.
-We were measured and fitted individually, and she organised in advance to have everything ready for us to ‘hit the slopes’.
+We were measured and fitted individually, and she organized in advance to have everything ready for us to ‘hit the slopes’.